 To initiate a criminal investigation, you may contact the Newport News police department.

 Commonwealth’s Attorneys and their assistants prosecute crimes that occur within their city or county.
-In some states, this is referred to as the “District Attorney” or “State’s Attorney”.
+In some other states, this is referred to as the “District Attorney” or “State’s Attorney.”
+Commonwealth’s Attorneys represent the public by prosecuting criminal cases in order to promote community safety.

 The Newport News Commonwealth’s Attorney prosecutes criminal cases that occur within the City of Newport News, on behalf of the citizens of the Commonwealth.
 The elected Commonwealth’s Attorney is Mr. Howard E. Gwynn.